 Remark 2.
-Alternative life cycle: wafers are shipped by Infineon to form factor manufacturer (no module manufacturing required) and initialization /pre-personalization is done in Gemalto site.
+Alternative life cycle: wafer are shipped by IC manufacturer to form factor manufacturer and initialization /pre-personalization is done in IC Manufacturer site

 Remark 3.
 For initialization/pre-personalization IC flash loader could be used based on the IC manufacturer recommendation.

 Remark 4.
-Embedding (module inserted in the final form factor) will be done on an audited site.
-Remark 5.
-TOE delivery is done after Phase 5 (card) - The Red Dash Line represents the TOE development.
+Embedding (module inserted in the final form factor) will be done on an audited site if the Embedding phase (5a) is before the TOE delivery.